BxCppDev/bxjsontools/README.md

 is amalgamated in bxjsontools source code.
-* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the code from  JsonSerializer has been  reused with a  few modifications (coding style, file splitting, minor changes in the interface, addons)
+* the              JsonSerializer             C++              library (https://github.com/SGSSGene/JsonSerializer)  : large  parts of  the original code from  JsonSerializer has been  reused with a  some modifications (coding style, file splitting, minor changes in the interface, addons)

 Needed tools and software (tested on Ubuntu 16.04 LTS):